JRR3/toomanycells/README.md

 Sometimes normalizing your matrix of observations can improve the performance of some routines.
-To normalize the row, use the following instruction.
+To normalize the rows, use the following instruction.
 ```
 tmc_obj.run_spectral_clustering(
    similarity_function="some_sim_function",